 Do-It-Yourself (DIY) Ideas

-If you are looking to DIY your own fireplace bookshelves, you can find several straightforward tutorials.
+If you want to DIY your own fireplace bookshelves, you can find several straightforward tutorials.
 This tutorial from Instructables is great because it teaches you several ways to customize your designs.
-It shows you how to change the measurements, deal with some unplanned events, and add and remove doors and other design features.
+It shows you how to change the measurements, deal with unplanned events, and add and remove doors and other design features.
 This set of designs can be minimalist modern or add detail to the molding and capitals to the columns to give it a traditional look.

 Now is the time to make the change to a MagikFlame fireplace.
 Why?
 Our fireplaces are green and sustainable and becoming more so every day.
 This sustainability lowers costs, now and in the future.
 And our fireplaces are safe for your family, pets, and belongings.